moodle/devdocs/general/development/process.md

 After your first fix is integrated you will be added to developers group and will be able to send issues for peer review yourself.
 In this case make sure you are listed as Assignee and click on _Request peer review_ button in the tracker.

-If you've set up [[Travis integration]], the issue will automatically show the Travis build status for the branch(es) you've submitted for peer review.
+If you've set up [Travis integration](https://docs.moodle.org/dev/Travis_integration), the issue will automatically show the Travis build status for the branch(es) you've submitted for peer review.

 ### Peer review

-The [[HQ component leads]] should peer-review the change.
+The [HQ component leads](https://docs.moodle.org/dev/HQ_component_leads) should peer-review the change.
 If there is no component lead for an affected component, any other recognised developer may complete the peer review.
 The peer reviewer will either give you comments on the code and if it needs more work.

 Process and the list of things to check are described in [Peer reviewing](process/peer-review).